leedaehan-kev/DLwithKeras/README.md

 # Deep Learning with pytorch

-from CNN to Advanced CNN like EfficientNet
+from Deep Learning basic to Advanced CNN like EfficientNet